-This is the third RGGI CO2 allowance auction conducted since the RGGI states released an Updated Model Rule and Program Review Recommendations Summary on February 7, 2013.
-The Updated Model Rule will guide the RGGI states as they follow state-specific statutory and regulatory processes to propose updates to their CO2 Budget Trading Programs.
-Each RGGI state seeks to complete their state-specific processes such that the proposed changes would take effect on January 1, 2014.
+The RGGI states released an Updated Model Rule and Program Review Recommendations Summary on February 7, 2013.
+The Updated Model Rule will guide the RGGI states as they follow state-specific processes to propose updates to their CO2 Budget Trading Programs.
+The RGGI states anticipate that they will complete their state-specific processes such that the proposed changes would take effect in January 2014.